Who’s running for president? See a rundown of the 2024 candidates

 President Joe Biden formally announced his reelection campaign on April 25 in a video, asking voters for time to “finish this job.”

-Biden, the oldest president in America history, would be 86 at the end of a second term.
+Biden, the oldest president in America history, would be 86 at the end of a second term, and his age has prompted some of his critics to question whether he can serve effectively.
 A notable swath of Democratic voters has indicated they would prefer he not run, though he is expected to easily win the Democratic nomination.

 Biden, who has vowed to “restore the soul of America,” plans to run on his record.
 He spent his first two years as president combating the coronavirus pandemic and pushing through major bills such as the bipartisan infrastructure package and legislation to promote high-tech manufacturing and climate measures.